Miss-Robot01/Java-Chatting-Application/README.md

 # Java-Chatting-Application
-Desktop based chatting application using Java socket programming
+Desktop-based chatting application using Java socket programming

+This project makes use of Java Swing and concepts of socket programming.